neohed/super-swew/readme.md

 const isPrefixMatch = getMatcher(exclusions);
 const matchingBands = bands.filter(band => isPrefixMatch(band));
 console.log(matchingBands);
-// -> [ 'abba', 'coldplay', ''radiohead ]
+// -> [ 'abba', 'coldplay', 'radiohead' ]
 ```

 ## Description

 This uses a tree data structure to perform string startswith or endsWith comparisons efficiently.

 There is some overhead to creating the tree so it is not suitable when performing a small number of comparisons.
 For matching a small number of strings stick with native methods.
-But, if you're performing upward of 10,000 comparisons this beats the native methods.
+But, if you're performing upward of around 150 comparisons this beats the native methods.

+For a performance comparison you can run the performance test script below.

 ## Scripts